 The campaign levels are fairly varied and interesting, and some good voice actors have been included but I still came away with no real investment in the world or narrative.
 The fact that the story is only really told though conversations between highly stylised avatars of characters at the start or end of a level is a big part of this, even if those conversations are often reasonably entertaining.
 It really does feel like the story is an afterthought though, which is a feeling compounded by the fact that once you finish a level you are unceremoniously dumped back to the main menu, with no prompt to continue the campaign.
 This is by no means a deal breaker but was a little jarring, particularly as the rest of the game presents itself so well.
 The campaign was also fairly short, taking me a little under three and a half hours to complete which should be borne in mind if you’re looking at this game to provide a solo experience.

 All things considered Brass Tactics is the best RTS game for VR right now; compared to other offerings it retains much more of the depth and complexity which makes the genre so beloved by many.
-That said it doesn’t quite have the gameplay detail of the beloved giants of the genre in the non-VR space, and other niggles like the lack of coop or the shortness of the campaign keep the game from true greatness.
+That said it doesn’t quite have the gameplay detail of the beloved giants of the genre in the non-VR space, and other niggles like the shortness of the campaign keep the game from true greatness.
 While it may not be remembered as fondly as Age of Empires 2 it will probably be remembered as the first RTS to really do VR right, and that’s still pretty good.

 [Editor’s Note: Brass Tactics was provided to us by the developer for the review.]